SemukeloMathe/React_Ultimate_Course/ultimate_react_course_part_1/04-travel-list/README.md

 3. How to assemble UI from reusable components?
 4. What pieces of state do I need for interactivity?
 5. Where to place state?
 (What component should "own" each piece of state?)
-6. WHat type of state can or should I use?
+6. What type of state can or should I use?
 7. How to make data flow through an app?

 ## Fundamentals of State Management in React